 The post provides a guide on how to install and configure Oracle VirtualBox on Ubuntu Linux, a cross-platform virtualization software that allows running multiple guest machines simultaneously on a single host computer.
 It also gives instructions on adding VirtualBox repository to Ubuntu and installing the latest version of VirtualBox, as well as explaining the download and installation process of the VirtualBox extension pack.

-This post shows students and new users the steps to install and configure Oracle VirtualBox on Ubuntu Linux.
+This post shows students and new users how to install and configure Oracle VirtualBox on Ubuntu Linux.
 VirtualBox is an open-source, cross-platform virtualization software that allows you to run multiple guest machines (virtual machines) simultaneously on a single host computer.

 VirtualBox is generally used in test environments.
-In some development environments, a VirtualBox host is used to run multiple operating systems, and these machines are used to test different test scenarios.
+In some development environments, a VirtualBox host is used to run multiple operating systems, which are used to test different test scenarios.

-With VirtualBox and similar virtualization software, you can use a single machine as a host computer.
+You can use a single machine as a host computer with VirtualBox and similar virtualization software.
 Then within the virtualization software, you can create multiple independent guest computers, each running its operating system.

 Applications running one in one OS may not run efficiently on other operating systems.
 VirtualBox can be very helpful in this situation to ensure an application is tested to run anywhere on any operating system.